haskelladdict/sconcho/sconcho/doc/manual.rst

 all cells that should be inside the repeat box (i.e., the repeat box will be the outline of the selected cells) and then click on **View -> Create Pattern Repeat** to create it.
-To change the color and line thickness of an existing repeat box or to delete a box hold down the **Control key** and double click within the area of the repeat box to make visible a dialog for changing the box's properties.
+To change the color and line thickness of an existing repeat box or to delete a box move the mouse over the pattern repeat box, right click and select **Edit Pattern Repeat** to make visible a dialog for changing the box's properties.